SeattleDave.com

 A map of the Upper East Side in Manhattan, New York City.

-Known for “Old Money,” high fashion, and incredible art, the Upper East Side (UES) stretches generally from **59th to 96th Streets** (though locals consider **Yorkville** up to 110th Street part of the mix), between Central Park and the East River.
+• Known for “Old Money,” high fashion, and incredible art, the Upper East Side (UES) stretches from 59th Street up to 96th Street.
+While the area west of Lexington Avenue is the classic doorman-building territory, the neighborhood of Yorkville to the east is younger and more residential.
 It is polished, clean, and significantly quieter than Midtown.

 The Carlyle Hotel in New York.